There comes a time when a company needs to move from direct to mostly indirect or channel sales. For VMware, that time is about now.

 Order takers do not add value; they consume capital.

 Some VMware products do require a sales force.
-Unfortunately, they require something quite different from the mindless, wildly overpaid “core reps” who get a list of accounts that determines their success rather than the opposite.
+Unfortunately, they require something quite different from the mindless, wildly overpaid “core reps” who get a list of accounts that determines their success.
+Ass kissing is a valued skill in such an environment.

 A VMware rep we know regularly made more than the world’s top brain surgeon.
 That lasted 3 or 4 years.
 Then his account list changed and he made a little more than a base salary.